traefik/traefik/docs/content/middlewares/ipwhitelist.md

 The `depth` option tells Traefik to use the `X-Forwarded-For` header and take the IP located at the `depth` position (starting from the right).

+To make IP whitelist work, you must register the ipwhitelist middleware in the router definition. like ` traefik.http.routers.myroute.middlewares=testIPwhitelist` See https://github.com/traefik/traefik/blob/master/integration/resources/compose/whitelist.yml for more  details.

 !!! example "Examples of Depth & X-Forwarded-For"

     ```yaml tab="Docker"